malengatiger/flutter-mongdb-mobile/README.md

-# flutter-mongdb-mobile
+# flutter-mongodb-mobile

-Flutter plugin for MongoDB Mobile database to support Android and iOS
+Flutter plugin for MongoDB Mobile database to support ANDROID and iOS

 # Flutter MongoDB Plugin